The premium is the current market price of an options contract. Like any market price, it’s influenced by supply and demand:

 To represent this visually:

-If a contract is “in the money” and has intrinsic value, we can safely assume the holder will (eventually) exercise the contract.
-If a contract is “out of the money” and has no intrinsic value, the contract will (eventually) expire.
-Also, a contract is “at the money” if the strike and market prices are the same.
+If a contract is in the money, it has intrinsic value.
+If a contract is out of the money, it has no intrinsic value.
+A contract is at the money when the strike price and the market price are the same.

-Of course, market prices fluctuate daily, so options can go in and out of the money numerous times before expiration.
-A lot can change in the nine months* that options exist, which is why time value is a significant factor when determining a contract’s worth.
+Market prices fluctuate, so an option can move in and out of the money many times before expiration.
+A lot can change in the nine months* that standard options exist, which is why time value is such an important part of an option’s premium.

 *Standard options maintain expirations of up to nine months from issuance.
 However, LEAPS options maintain expirations of up to 3 years from issuance.